This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 13. Copia

 “Hunger is the world’s dumbest problem” states Copia’s website, and they’re not wrong.
 In the US, for example, three times more food is wasted than it would take to feed every single hungry person.
-It’s Copia’s mission to solve the problem.
+It’s Copia’s mission to solve that problem.

 14. Food Cloud